jhu-sheridan-libraries/oriole-ansible/README.md

 ## 3. Remove okapi-modules and database tables

 SSH to the server, and remove all okapi modules and database tables.
+This is outdated.
+Needs update.

 For example, to upgrade mod-oriole on oriole-test.library.jhu.edu